kasslent/clc-digital-skills/_lessons/module-1.1.md

 There are six headings tags (different from the `<head>` tag) ranging from `<h1>` to `<h6>`.
 The different levels are used to describe the *hierarchy* of the page structure.

 Let's say you're writing an essay about apples.
 How would describe the hierarchy of the main heading versus the subheadings for each section?

-Prior to the HTML5 rules, using only one `<h1>` was recommended per page.
-With the introduction of HTML5 *sectioning* tags, each part of the document that uses a sectioning tag now gets its *own* outline.

-Let's look at how this hierarchy could be described using HTML and HTML5.

-**Pre-HTML5 Heading Outline:**

     <h1>Essay About Apples</h1>